jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM.rst

    8: XSVF_ERROR_ILLEGALSTATE
    9: XSVF_ERROR_DATAOVERFLOW

 The most common user errors are 2 and 3.
 Other errors indicate problems with the firmware image.

 The firmware flashing is completely open loop.
 A successful firmware flash reported by ESPM Programmer (blue/white light for 2 seconds) does not indicate a working ESPM.
+But the custom ESPM firmware will trigger the two LEDs on the arm itself (by the sterile adapter) to blink a pinkish light back and forth.
+This is one way to check if the arm is booted using the dVRK firmware.